 Analysts recommend these stocks for older investors.

 JPMorgan Chase is the largest U.S. bank by market capitalization and is an attractive stock for older investors.
-Earnings per share and revenue are up 11.9% and 3.2%, respectively, over the past three years.
-The stock pays a 2.3% dividend, and it trades at a modest 10.5 price-to-earnings ratio.
-Analyst Kenneth Leon says JPMorgan has the best management team of any large, diversified bank and should capitalize on elevated commercial and consumer lending.
-Rising interest rates could also boost net interest margins.
-CFRA has a “buy” rating and a $179 price target for JPM stock.
+Earnings per share and revenue have grown at compound annual growth rates of 19.5% and 3.7%, respectively, over the past three years.
+The stock pays a 3.6% dividend, and it trades at a modest forward price-to-earnings ratio of 8.8.
+Analyst Eric Compton says JPMorgan is arguably the most dominant U.S. bank, with leading positions in investment banking, retail banking, commercial banking, credit cards and asset and wealth management services.
+Morningstar has a “buy” rating and $149 fair value estimate for JPM stock, which closed at $111.21 on Sept.
+22.

 — JPMorgan Chase & Co.
 (JPM)